YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

 ### Workflow Outputs

-Running the notebook from Section 5 onward reproduces:
+Executing the workflow from Section 5 onward generates the following outputs:

 - classification accuracy, F1 score, and fold-to-fold standard deviation;
 - regression R², RMSE, and MAE for `mbl` and `bader`;